Aeolian Islands Sicily, Italy Travel Guide

 Focus on Lipari's Castle complex: Its layers of history and architectural styles are fascinating.

-Seek the tranquility of Filicudi or Alicudi: These islands offer extreme quiet for introspection and connection with nature.
+Seek the tranquility of Filicudi or Alicudi: These islands offer extreme quiet for deep thought and link to nature.

 Adjust your travel style to match your budget, from minimalist backpacking to luxurious indulgence.